Ezee1015/zoomme/README.md

 The Escape key performs the following actions in a sequential order.
 If one condition applies, it executes only that function.

 1. If you are writing text, it **finishes writing text**.
-2. If you are inside a mode (pick a color, delete a drawing or the flashlight effect), it **exits that mode**
+2. If you are inside a mode (pick a color, delete a drawing, trim or the flashlight effect), it **exits that mode**
 3. If you are in **'hide all' mode**, it restores to 'show all'
 4. If you are zoomed in, it **restores the zoom**
 5. If you are recording, it **stops recording**